IBM/AI-on-Power-Level3/docs/lab-setup.md

            <source src="https://github.com/user-attachments/assets/a622a195-00a6-4950-b2e5-686b04fa3401" type="video/mp4">
         </video>

-### Re-authenticating for GUI/console
+### Re-authenticating for console

-!!! note "RE-AUTHENTICATING in case you lose GUI/console access"
+!!! note "RE-AUTHENTICATING in case you lose console access"

-    In case you lose access to the OpenShift cluster and need to re-login to the GUI/console, which is possible in case your reservation expires and/or your GUI/console authentication timed-out, please follow the above steps again to re-login to your OpenShift GUI/console
+    In case you lose access to the OpenShift cluster and need to re-login to the console, which is possible in case your reservation expires and/or your console authentication timed-out, please follow the above steps again to re-login to your OpenShift console

 ### Accessing OpenShift `oc` CLI